wtsi-hgi/hgi-web/core/ldap/README.md

   (optional)
 * `PROFROUTE` The route where static profile documents from `PROFDIR` are hosted (defaults to `/profiles`)
+* `RPBASE` If you are running the service upstream, set this to the appropriate base path to correct URLs
 * `PORT` The port on which the client service will listen